Image 1 of 1

 Supports thyroid function, which regulates lipid metabolism.

-Fucoxanthin, a compound in kelp, has been shown to reduce cholesterol and body fat in studies published in Nutrition & Metabolism.
+Fucoxanthin is a carotenoid has been shown to reduce cholesterol and body fat in studies published in Nutrition & Metabolism.

 Kelp also enhances fat-burning and may lower triglycerides.